ericchapman/ruby_wamp_client/README.md

 Options are

- - acknowledge - set to "true" if you want the Broker to acknowledge if the Publish was successful or not
+ - acknowledge [Boolean] - set to "true" if you want the Broker to acknowledge if the Publish was successful or not
+ - disclose_me [Boolean] - "true" if the publisher would like the subscribers to know his identity
+ - exclude [Array[Integer]] - Array of session IDs to exclude
+ - exclude_authid [Array[String]] - Array of auth IDs to exclude
+ - exclude_authrole [Array[String]] - Array of auth roles to exclude
+ - eligible [Array[Integer]] - Array of session IDs to include
+ - eligible_authid [Array[String]] - Array of auth IDs to include
+ - eligible_authrole [Array[String]] - Array of auth roles to include
+ - exclude_me [Boolean] - set to "false" if you would like yourself to receive an event that you fired

 ### Procedure Registrations and Calls